collective/ECSpooler/backends/haskellext/README.txt

   Therefore the backend compares the output of a program with the output of a model solution for a set of test data.

-  The HaskellExt backend is derived from Haskell backend and should be used if you TODO:
+  The HaskellExt backend is derived from the Haskell backend and should be used if a test data call doesn't start with the function which should be tested (see the example below).

 Prerequisites